What is a Content Management System (CMS)?

 When a CMS is “open source,” the source code is freely available.
 Anyone can view it and modify it for their own purposes, adding or changing features.
 A well-known example of an open-source CMS is WordPress.

-The opposite of an open-source CMS is a closed source system (also called a proprietary CMS), where the platform’s code is only accessible to its developers.
+The opposite of an open-source CMS is a closed source system (also called a proprietary CMS), where the platform’s code is only accessible to its developers with rights reserved.

 Because only a select group of people work to design and improve the code, closed source CMSs tend to be more expensive.
 Conversely, the entire internet can rework an open-source project, leading to creative—and often free—community solutions.

 In general, open-source software is seen as more transparent than closed source, ultimately making it more reliable and secure.
-All this is worth keeping in mind when choosing a CMS.
+All this is worth keeping in mind when choosing the right CMS for you.

 What Can a CMS Do?